geoHeil/awesome-tools/real-world-dataflow-problems.md

 - either too many data engineers / site reliability engineers
 - or a gap (no holistic approach) as separated into segregated teams in different parts of company hierarchy
 - do **not** use cannons to kill flies https://towardsdatascience.com/what-frustrates-data-scientists-in-machine-learning-projects-3398919a7c79

+- start by working on a high profile use case, preferably for an external customer
+- work on a single team.
+Do not fight on multiple frontiers (use cases) but learn together.
+Remember kanban.
+Better to get a single pipeline fully into production then several only half functioning, and then speed up later on.

 ## big data
 **DO NOT do big data!** unless you really have big data and fully understand all the consequences of a distributed system.